federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

     - PyCSW_POST transformer uses Python script to insert each new data record to the Catalog Service for the Web.
 Each insertion attempt receives a response as to the success or failure of the post in the form of 'insert_response' attribute.
 	- 'insert_response' attribute is exposed.
 	- Tester transformer evaluates the 'insert_response' attribute for success or failure.
-	  - Succesful insertions are output via the PASSED port and sent to the INSERT_PASSED transformer output port.
+	  - Successful insertions are output via the PASSED port and sent to the INSERT_PASSED transformer output port.
 	  - Failed insertions are output via the FAILED port and sent to the INSERT_FAILED transformer output port.
   - 'Update': Sends 'text_line_data' attribute for each updated data set to PyCSW_POST transformer.
     - PyCSW_POST transformer uses Python script to insert each updated data record to the Catalog Service for the Web.
 Each update attempt receives a response as to the success or failure of the post in the form of 'insert_response' attribute.
 	- 'insert_response' attribute is exposed.
 	- Tester transformer evaluates the 'insert_response' attribute for success or failure.
-	  - Succesful updates are output via the PASSED port and sent to the UPDATE_PASSED transformer output port.
+	  - Successful updates are output via the PASSED port and sent to the UPDATE_PASSED transformer output port.
 	  - Failed updates are output via the FAILED port and sent to the UPDATE_FAILED transformer output port.

 #### NOTIFY_CREATE